-The Loyalist Township Heritage Committee is a committee of Council which presently consists of two Council members and between 6 to 10 members residing within Loyalist Township.
+The Loyalist Township Heritage Committee is a committee of Council which presently consists of one Council member and ten members who are residents of Loyalist Township.

 The Heritage Committee which was formerly named LACAC (Local Architectural Conservation Advisory Committee), was renamed in March 1999 to promote a wider recognition in the community.

 Interactive Map of Designated Building and Sites within

 Loyalist Township. note: Full text will only show if the media tab is selected)

 Full screen version of the app: Designated Buildings and Sites

 The Heritage Committee was established in 1988 by By-law 973-88 under section 28 of the Ontario Heritage Act.